ramp-eu/CONTRA-2.0/README.md

 2. **Early warnings for production station status (monitoring)** – sending notifications to shop-floor workers when the robot’s task is near to completion so there is no idling time
 3. **Automatization of machines configuration**

-In order to provide new business services, the CONTRA system will be extended with additional modules for production machine reporting data visualization and analysis (statistics in a form of tables and charts).
-Moreover, the CONTRA production planning module could be extended to take into account live reporting data rather than predefined, static parameters values (e.g. machine performance parameters).
+Exmaple of Grafana-based depalletization dashboard for a single machine:

 <img width="1195" alt="Zrzut ekranu 2021-05-26 o 12 04 49" src="https://user-images.githubusercontent.com/46000321/119642076-a1eca600-be1a-11eb-894a-f88421638e40.png">

 ### Use Case description (depalletization)

-1. A shop-floor worker uses WMS/MES system mobile appplication to scan palette barcode to initiate depalletization process (e.g. [CONTRA](https://contra.itti.com.pl/)) and configure machines accrodingly
+1. Shop-floor worker uses WMS (Warehouse Management System) mobile appplication to scan palette barcode to initiate depalletization process (e.g. [CONTRA](https://contra.itti.com.pl/)) and configure machines accrodingly
+2. Mobile WMS application updates machine configurtion context data in context broker (e.g. pallet ID, single item dimmensions)
+3. The agent send configuration data to a robot
+4. A robot receives configuration data
-2. A robot operator confirms received configuration (e.g. palette ID, wood plan height) and starts a robot
+5. A robot operator confirms received configuration (e.g. palette ID, wood plank height) and starts a robot
-3. A robot begins depalletization process according to selected program
+6. A robot begins depalletization process according to selected program
-4. Depalletization performance data is
-5. he Orion Context Broker receives context data update (scanned, unique paletted ID and material dimmensions)

-use-case

-1. A KUKA robot operator receives a list of wood components that need to go through the thickness planner.
-2. A KUKA robot operator enters correct attributes of the material to be processed in the robot's HMI operator panel.
-3. A KUKA robot operator ensures there is raw material present in the marked zone.
-4. A KUKA robot operator starts the robot.
-5. The robot executes the program and transfers planks from the pallet onto to the roller conveyor.
-* In the background, information such as: start/stop of the robot, pallet height, time of depellatisation of each layer is sent to the OCB and CONTRA.
+7. Basic depalletization data is provided by a robot to the agent during process execution
-* Based on this information CONTRA calculates estimated time for depalletisation process to complete.
+8. Agent calculates derivative data based on basic data provided by a machine (calculates estimated time for depalletisation process to complet)
-* This information is updated every 1 minute.
+9. Agent updates depalletization context data to be consumed by a client application (e.g. Grafana dashboard) - data is updated every ~1 minute.
-* When there is 30% time left for depalletisation process to complete, a notification is pushed to the mobile device carried by the shop-floor worker operating a forklift.
+10. When there is 30% time left for depalletisation process to complete, a notification is pushed to the mobile device carried by the shop-floor worker operating a forklift.
-6. The shop-floor worker confirms receiving the notification and delivers another batch of material in the buffer zone.
+11. 6.
+The shop-floor worker receives a notification and delivers another batch of material in the buffer zone of a robot.
-7. The process repeats from point 3.
+12. The process repeats from point 1.

-### Proposed Solution

-The proposed solution consists of hardware production machines already available in ACORD, hardware IoT gateways, software IoT gateways, data flow infrastructure provided by the Orion Context Broker and CONTRA WMS/MES system providing additional smart business services.
-Main beneficiaries of the proposed solution are staff and managers responsible for optimal resources allocation and production planning.
-Secondary beneficiaries of the solution are production workers currently responsible for manual reporting data directly on a machine level.
-From the **hardware perspective** it was assumed that automatic Stacker, Pushing saw OptiCut S90 XL and KUKA KR150 robot will be connected to the DIH² platform.
-Interoperability layer on hardware level has been provided by generic, commercial IoT smart communication gateway (i.e. USR-W610 Serial to WiFi Ethernet Converter RS232 RS485 Serial Server) compatible with machines' communication protocols.
-On the **software level**, machines interoperability has been provided by custom software agent (RS232-IoT-Agent) acting as a middleware between hardware IoT gateway enabling serial to ethernet communication conversion and CONTRA system.
-The NGSIv2 protocol support is provided as a outbound interface of the RS232-IoT-Agent.
-In terms of DIH² platform software components, the Context Broker GE was used to provide an infrastructure for managing production line data flow to the CONTRA system.
-The CONTRA system integrated with Context Broker through NGSI API receives contextual production line data (e.g. number of executed machine programs/cycles in a given timeframe).
-Such an approach allows for easy scalability of the solution in the future - adding more machines or increasing data flow (due to scalability features of Context Broker) as well as reduces the need for extending CONTRA system of hardware integration functionalities and requirements for the system itself.

 ## Install